-If you are fortunate enough to get your title into the NetFlix database, you still need a gazillion people to ask for your movie in their Netflix queue.
-This will influence the actual amount of money NetFlix will offer you.
+If you are fortunate enough to get your title into the NetFlix database, you still need a gazillion people to request your movie in their Netflix queue.
+This is called queue demand.
+And this metric will influence the actual amount of money NetFlix will offer you.

 While it may be cool to have your movie available in NetFlix, the unappetizing deals they offer are just hard to stomach.
 Some of my filmmaker friends argue that getting into NetFlix is good because having your movie there will promote word of mouth.